 Example 4.1.
 Example of Using the Plot Class to interpret date format for x Axis

 Annotation objects are Labels, Boxes, Ellipses, Lines, Arrows and Pictures.
-They can be easily created by choosing the Graphic mode in the Plots menu.
+They can be easily created by choosing the in the menu.

 To move or resize an annotation object, you must be in Layout mode.